memo/webcam-pix2pix-tensorflow/README.md

 Tested only on Ubuntu 16.04, but should work on other platforms.

-I use the Anaconda python distribution which comes with almost everything you need, then it's as simple as:
+I use the Anaconda python distribution which comes with almost everything you need, then it's (hopefully) as simple as:
 1. Download and install anaconda from https://www.continuum.io/downloads
 2. Install tensorflow https://www.tensorflow.org/install/ (Which - if you have anaconda - is often quite straight forward since most dependencies are included)
-3. Install opencv and pyqtgraph[pix2pix](https://phillipi.github.io/pix2pix/
+3. Install opencv and pyqtgraph

 	conda install -c menpo opencv3
 	conda install pyqtgraph